balena-io/pinejs/docs/ProjectConfig.md

 # Configuring A Project

-The project configuration is places inside `config.json` that provides all the necessary information to Pine.js regarding the models, the API, and the users.
+The project configuration is placed inside `config.json` that provides all the necessary information to Pine.js regarding the models, the API, and the users.
 This file should follow a specification based on the example shown below:

 ```
 {